 All participating GoodRx Gold pharmacies are contractually required to accept your GoodRx Gold card.
-On the off chance there is an issue at the pharmacy, here are some possible reasons why:
+If you experience an issue at the pharmacy, here are some possible reasons why:

-If your pharmacy is unable or unwilling to run your Gold card (and they are on the list of participating pharmacies), our GoodRx Gold Advocates can resolve most issues.
-Give us a call at 1-855-487-0694 (M-F, 9:00AM – 6:00PM CST).
+If your pharmacy is unable or unwilling to apply your Gold card, our Patient Advocates can resolve most issues.
+Call us at (855) 487-0694 (Monday-Sunday, 6am-9pm CT).